 The native Kumeyaay Indians knew it.
 So did the Spanish missionaries and American settlers who arrived after them.
-With its close proximity to the ocean in the west and the mountains in the east, the San Diego River Valley is a good place to call home - event for a short time.
+With its close proximity to the ocean in the west and the mountains in the east, the San Diego River Valley is a good place to call home - even for a short time.

 Centrally located with easy access to the San Diego Zoo, SeaWorld San Diego and downtown's Gaslamp Quarter, Mission Valley offers a host of affordable accommodations for families and business travelers alike.
 Bustling with activity, Mission Valley is an epicenter of dining, shopping and entertainment, with plenty of restaurants, retail malls, movie theaters, the 9 hole Riverwalk Golf Club, and Qualcomm Stadium, home of the San Diego Chargers.